MattSegal/devblog/content/simple-django-deployment.md

 > Why do I have to say Wingardium Levios*aaa* not Leviosa*rrr* to get my spell to work?

 It's not your fault.
-These guides throw a lot of unfamilliar tools and concepts at you without taking the time to teach you about them.
+These kinds of guide throw a lot of unfamilliar tools and concepts at you without taking the time to teach you about them.
 The DigitalOcean guide above smacks you with:

 - apt package manager
 - PostgreSQL installation